 When conservative measures as outlined above are insufficient after a 3-month trial period, a thiol-based drug regimen is usually the next step in active cystine stone formers.

 Cystine is composed of 2 cysteine molecules bound together by a disulfide bond.
-Thiol-based drugs have sulfhydryl groups that can reduce this disulfide bond producing a mixed cysteine disulfide compound that is far more soluble than the original cystine molecule.
+Thiol-based drugs have sulfhydryl groups that can reduce this disulfide bond, producing a mixed cysteine disulfide compound that is far more soluble than the original cystine molecule.
 As a general guide, most patients with a 24-hour urinary cystine excretion of 500 mg or more are likely to need a thiol medication in addition to hydration therapy and alkalinization.

 Thiol-based treatment is thought to have the extra benefit of possibly making cystine stones more amenable to ESWL treatment.
 This may occur because of the mixing of calcium phosphate along with the cystine creating a more fragile stone that is more easily fragmented with ESWL therapy.

 Penicillamine, a penicillin derivative, was the first thiol drug used for cystinuria.
 Penicillamine-cysteine disulfide is 50 times more soluble in urine than cystine.
 Each 250 mg penicillamine tablet can reduce urinary cystine levels by about 75 mg to 100 mg per day.
-The problem with penicillamine is that there is a high incidence of side effects including fever, rash, loss of taste, arthritis, leukopenia, aplastic anemia, gastrointestinal (GI) disturbances, renal membranous nephropathy with proteinuria, and pyridoxine deficiency.
-The incidence of significant side effects is about 50% which limits long-term compliance.
+The problem with penicillamine is that there is a high incidence of side effects, including fever, rash, loss of taste, arthritis, leukopenia, aplastic anemia, gastrointestinal (GI) disturbances, renal membranous nephropathy with proteinuria, and pyridoxine deficiency.
+The incidence of significant side effects is about 50%, which limits long-term compliance.
 Almost 70% of patients discontinued the drug due to adverse effects in one study.
 For these reasons, penicillamine use is limited in favor of other thiol-based drugs.

 Tiopronin (Thiola, alpha-mercaptopropionylglycine, or alpha-MPG) is a second-generation thiol drug that works similarly to penicillamine but is roughly 30% more effective with significantly fewer side effects.
-It was approved for use in the United States in 1988, so there is ample experience with the medication.
+It received approval for use in the United States in 1988, so there is ample experience with the medication.
 The typical dose is 300 mg three times per day.
 Long-term compliance is about 70%.
 For these reasons, tiopronin is currently the thiol drug of choice for cystinuria when hydration and urinary alkalinization therapy fail to achieve optimal cystine concentration levels at an acceptable pH.

 Captopril is an ACE inhibitor normally used for hypertension, but it is also a thiol-based drug that can form captopril-cysteine mixed disulfides that are highly soluble, in cystinuric patients.
-While safe with few side effects, captopril's clinical effectiveness in cystinuric stone forming patients is uncertain as various studies provide conflicting results.
+While safe with few side effects, captopril's clinical effectiveness in cystinuric stone-forming patients is uncertain as various studies provide conflicting results.
 It should be considered a reasonable treatment option in cystinuric patients who are also hypertensive.

 Bucillamine is a third-generation, thiol-based drug that is currently available only in Japan and South Korea and is approved only for use in rheumatoid arthritis.
 As a di-thiol compound, it would theoretically be more effective than tiopronin and better tolerated since lower dosages of the drug would be needed.
 Experience in Asia has shown a low toxicity profile, and phase-2 studies are currently underway in the United States to determine its potential clinical usefulness in treating hyper cystinuria.